sauparna/trecbox/README.txt

 This is a tool that provides an abstraction for specifying the index-retrieve-evaluate pipeline of a typical IR experiment.
 It drives other search systems on TREC data.
-The putpose and utility of such a tool is discussed at http://kak.tx0.org/IR/trecbox.
+The purpose and utility of it is discussed in this write-up: http://kak.tx0.org/IR/trecbox.

 ----------------------------------------------------------------------